Nuclear power in Japan: Post-Fukushima nuclear policy

 In 2014, following the failure of the prototype Monju sodium-cooled fast reactor, Japan agreed to cooperate in developing the French ASTRID demonstration sodium-cooled fast breeder reactor.
 As of 2016, France was seeking the full involvement of Japan in the ASTRID development.

 In 2015, the Agency for Natural Resources and Energy changed the accounting provisions of the Electricity Business Act, so companies can account for decommissioning costs in ten yearly installments rather than a one-time charge.
 This will encourage the decommissioning of older and smaller nuclear units, most of which have not restarted since 2011.

 In 2022, during the global energy crisis which greatly increased the cost of imported fossil fuels, Japan's prime minister announced the building of safer next-generation nuclear reactors and restarting idle existing plants would be considered.
 In 2022 ten reactors were operational producing about 5% of Japan's electricity.

+In December 2022, Japan's Nuclear Regulation Authority (NRA) approved a draft-rule allowing nuclear reactors to operate beyond 60 years by excluding inspection downtimes.
+This was part of a policy at enhancing nuclear reactor use, including restarting many, extending older units' lives, and developing new reactor technologies.
+In February 2023, the cabinet approved this policy and the construction of new reactors.
+By May 2023, a law was enacted to officially omit shutdown periods from the 60-year limit, subject to the economy minister's approval.
+The law also required the NRA to perform inspections every 10 years for reactors over 30 years of operation.